1 Introduction

 At the time Athamas settled, the area around Lake Copais was inhabited by the Encheleans, who had migrated with Cadmus.
 [6]

-The Encheleans migrated to Cadmeia, where Cadmus lived, and then to Illyria.
+The Encheleans migrated with Cadmus to Illyria.
 [7]

 2.3 Children of Athamas